 - Transparency: The search engine publishes monthly reports.
 This shows how much money has been raised and what percentage of the income goes into tree projects.

-- CO2-neutral: Through separate projects Ecosia is not only climate-neutral, but also climate-positive.
-Also Google strives the use of renewable energies, but admits that there is still room for improvement.
+- CO2-neutral: Through different projects Ecosia is not only climate-neutral, it's climate-positive.
+Google also strives to use renewable energies but admits they still have room for improvement.

 - Privacy: Ecosia claims to protect your privacy.
-For example, by not permanently saving search queries or not passing on the data to advertisers.
-Indirectly, this also reduces electricity consumption.
+For example, by not permanently saving search queries or not passing on data to advertisers.
+This also indirectly reduces electricity consumption.

 With the action green leaf the project goes one step further.
-Search results of sustainable companies and initiatives are highlighted with an appropriate symbol:
+Sustainable companies and initiatives are highlighted in the search results with a green leaf symbol:

-The search engine works with eco-labels like aid shipyard , natrue.org together.
-Alternatives to Google still have an absolute niche existence.
-But the first discussions on the market power of the Internet giants are already underway.
+The search engine works together with eco-labels like Hilfswerft , natrue.org.
+Google alternatives still only have an extremely niche existence.
+But discussions about the market power of the internet giants are already well underway.

 Tip: Maria Steinberg lists further digital ways to plant trees.

 Ignoring climate change will be expensive.
-That is why retailers must become climate-neutral.
+Retailers need to become carbon neutral.

-The author sees this as a "responsibility towards future generations".
-But it is also a responsibility "from a PR point of view".
-That's one way of looking at it.
-If it actually helps the environment.
+The author sees this as our "responsibility towards future generations".
+But it's also a responsibility "from a PR point of view".
+That's certainly one way of looking and if it actually helps the environment - why not.

 - What can shop owners do to become climate neutral?
-Just as Amazon is already getting a green coat.
+Just as Amazon is already getting a green lick of paint.

-- Is the compensation of accruing emissions only an interim solution?
+- Is offsetting carbon emissions just an interim solution?

-- What advisory services are available on sustainability and climate protection?
+- What advisory services are available on sustainability and environmental protection?

-- In which specific areas can Co2 be saved?
-For example, when purchasing green electricity, when shipping or in the vehicle fleet.
+- In which specific areas can CO2 emissions be reduced?
+For example, the choice of green electricity, in shipping, or in the vehicle fleet.

 You don't have to reinvent the wheel if you want your online shop to be more ecological.
-We have collected exciting articles on the topic of "Green online shops" for you.
-You can get great inspiration from the webshops mentioned therein:
+We've collected interesting articles on the topic of "green online shops" for you below.
+Get inspiration from the shops mentioned in the following articles:

 Web hosting devours energy.
-This not only affects the servers themselves, on which your WordPress or WooCommerceproject.
+And we don't just mean the servers on which your WordPress or WooCommerce project lies.
 The infrastructure of a data center also requires a lot of resources.
-As a hosting provider, we also need electricity for our office, marketing and for our employees' travel.
-For example for the WordCamps.
+As a hosting provider, we need electricity for our office, marketing, and our employees' travel.
+For example, to go to WordCamps.

 You want to offer your customers a particularly fast portal?
-That's understandable.
-But then you use a high-performance web hostingbut which consumes more energy.
-In return, features like a server-side caching for reducing the data load.
+Of course you do!
+But when you use high-performance web hosting, it consumes more energy.
+On the other hand, features like server-side caching reduce the data load.

-Green hosting cannot make the energy required obsolete.
-But it can provide a balance.
-In principle, there are three options to do this:
+Green hosting can't make the energy needed obsolete.
+But it can compensate it to a certain degree.
+In principle, there are three ways to do this:

-- Ensure that the electricity used comes from sources that are as "clean" as possible
+- Ensure the electricity used comes from sources that are as "clean" as possible

 - Support projects that minimize CO2 emissions

-We at RAIDBOXES nutzen for our Green hosting all three variants.
-Because step by step we want to do more for the common good.
-With our programmes for renaturation, we not only work in a climate-neutral manner, but are even climate-positive:
+At RAIDBOXES we use all three for our Green hosting because we want to do more for the common good - bit by bit.
+With our renaturation programs, we not only work in a climate-neutral way, we're even climate positive.

 - We support Eden Reforestation Projects (short: Eden).
-The non-profit organization works in regions that are particularly affected by climate change and global deforestation.
-With the help of our customers, we have been able to plant over 13,000 trees so far.
+The non-profit organization works in regions particularly affected by climate change and global deforestation.
+With the help of our customers, we've so far been able to plant over 117,500 trees.

-- RAIDBOXES uses 100 percent electricity from hydropower.
-We are aware that not all green electricity is the same.
-That is why we pay attention to fair conditions with our energy partners.
+- RAIDBOXES uses 100% electricity from hydropower.
+We know not all green electricity is the same.
+That's why we pay attention to fair conditions with our energy partners.

-- In addition to compensating for green WordPress hosting, we are gradually implementing a corporate philosophy that focuses on sustainability in all areas.
+- In addition to compensating for our green WordPress hosting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.

-- These are, for example, points such as our vision on Open Source and Equal Opportunitiesthe concept of the Holacracyenvironmentally conscious products and materials for our office or the support of home office and remote work.
+- This philosophy includes, for example, our vision Open Source and Equal Opportunities, the concept of Holacracy, environmentally conscious products and materials for our office and supporting remote work.

-Tip: As an agency you have even more leverage: develop your projects for free, recommend our WordPress green hosting, earn top commissions and even have trees planted for them.
+Tip: As an agency you have even more leverage: develop your projects for free, recommend our WordPress green hosting, earn top commission and get even more trees planted.
 See our FREE DEV Partner program.

-You can find out more about our campaign "Plant, Prevent, Protect" in this video:
+Hear more about our campaign "Plant, Prevent, Protect" in this video (in German):

-Eden relies on local residents or workers for their projects, which are paid for by the donations.
-This is another reason why we have chosen this partner.
-The organisation makes an active contribution to the fight against poverty.
-And this is an essential part of our approach to the issue of sustainability.
+Eden relies on local residents or workers for their projects and pays them from donated funds.
+That was another reason why we chose to work with this partner.
+The organization makes an active contribution to the fight against poverty.
+And this is an essential part of our approach to sustainability.

-How "green" is your behaviour on the net?
+How "green" is your behavior on the net?
 You have questions or further tips?
-You can use the comment function.
+Please leave us a comment.
 Do you want more current articles on WordPress and sustainability?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+Follow us on Twitter, Facebook , or subscribe to our newsletter.